ivaylo9512/extension-market-remastered/README.md

 [![codecov](https://codecov.io/gh/Smytt/Tick42-ExtensionRepository/branch/master/graph/badge.svg)](https://codecov.io/gh/Smytt/Tick42-ExtensionRepository)
 [![Build Status](https://travis-ci.org/Smytt/Tick42-ExtensionRepository.svg?branch=master)](https://travis-ci.org/Smytt/Tick42-ExtensionRepository)

+IMPORTANT: If you want to test the github api you must generate your own github token from https://github.com/settings/tokens and set it from the admin section or directly in your database in the settings table.

 Tick42-ExtensionRepository a.k.a Ext42 is a web platform which provides extension developers with the ability to share their work along with a github repository link.
 Every userModel can receive ratings for his extensions and also keep count on how many times they were downloaded.
 The app provides 3 different levels of accessibility.

 The extensions with linked GitHubs are refreshed on interval set by the admins or every github can be manually refreshed also by the admins.